 Decisions about these services, programs and infrastructure are made by an elected group of councillors.

 There are two forms of elections held to elect council members.

-- Periodic elections – which are held on a regular four-year cycle, the most recent of which took place in 2018.
+- Periodic elections – which are held on a regular four-year cycle.
+The most recent periodic election took place in 2018.

 - Supplementary elections – which are held when a position becomes vacant.
-An example of when this might happen is when a council member resigns or becomes a member of state or federal parliament.
+An example being when a council member resigns or becomes a member of state or federal parliament.